fluxninja/aperture/docs/content/concepts/auto-scale/components/auto-scaler.md

   Controller) to make scaling decisions.
 A Controller can be configured for either scaling in or out, and defines the criteria that determine when to scale.
 Controllers process one or more input signals to compute a desired scale value.
-By configuring Controllers, you can fine-tune the auto scaling behavior to meet the specific needs of your service.
+By configuring Controllers, you can fine-tune the auto-scaling behavior to meet the specific needs of your service.
 See [Gradient Controller](#gradient-controller) for more details.
 - A scale-in Controller is active only when its output is smaller than the actual scale value.
 A scale-out Controller is active only when its output is larger than the actual scale value.
 For example, the actual number of replicas of a Kubernetes Deployment.
-An inactive Controller doesn't contribute to the scaling decision.
+An inactive Controller does not contribute to the scaling decision.
 - Scale decisions from multiple active Controllers are combined by the Auto Scaler by taking the largest scale value.